-Indonesia would be a great investment if foreigners could own property.
+Indonesia would be a great investment if foreigners could actually own real estate.
 Population growth combined with lack of space means demand will continue to rise.
 Cities like Surabaya and Medan will benefit from this trend the most.

-Of course, foreigners can’t yet buy property in Indonesia.
-So the strong potential isn’t relevant for most of us.
+Of course, foreigners can’t buy property in Indonesia yet.
+As such, the strong potential and current high-yields aren’t relevant for most of us.

 My thoughts are that this will change within the next decade.
 Just in the past 3 years, foreigners were given the right to own 100% of almost any type of business and the maximum duration of leaseholds was almost doubled.
 Things are clearly moving in the right direction.

 But for right now, it’s best to invest in places like Cambodia rather than messing with leasehold titles and bureaucracy.
 There are many other countries in the region which are open to foreigners.
 Some are growing even faster than Indonesia.